twain/twain-dsm/trunk/TWAIN_DSM/README.txt

 CMake is used to generate the makefiles.
 You can get a copy of this free from http://www.cmake.org.
 Or use the provided Visual Studio project file.
+To prevent hook code from causing an exception on some systems with DEP turned on, link the 32bit version with the /NXCOMPAT:NO flag.

 Use the TWAINDSM merge module with installations of TWAIN applications and data sources to distribute the TWAINDSM.dll.